 BUNCOMBE COUNTY MABD

-We have scheduled the Buncombe County Make a Blanket Day for Saturday March 9th.
-Once again, this year it will be held at Eliada Home located at 2 Compton Road from 10:00 until 2:00.
-We say Buncombe County, but we hope that each of you will attend as it isn’t limited to one county.
-Here is your opportunity to join together to work in an assembly line to sew blankets.
-All supplies will be provided along with lots of nibbles.
-This is the only notification that you will received before March 9th so don’t miss this fun day.
+We have scheduled the Buncombe County Make a Blanket Day for Saturday March 21st.
+Once again it will be held at Eliada Home located at 2 Compton Road from, 10:00 until 2:00.
+While we say Buncombe County, it is hoped that each of you will attend no matter where you live. as it isn’t limited to residents of just one county.
+Here is your opportunity to meet other blanketeers and join together to work on Project Linus blankets.
+You can bring a project you are currently working on or start a new one, as all supplies will be provided.
+There will also be lots of delicious nibbles.
+This is the only notification that you will receive before the event date so don’t miss out this fun day.
+Mark your calendars now.

 VOLUNTEER APPRECIATION TEA